probabl-ai/skore/README.md

 ## Quick start

-For a complete introductory example, see our [basic usage notebook](/notebooks/basic_usage.ipynb).
+For a complete introductory example, see our [basic usage notebook](/notebooks/basic_usage.ipynb) that generated a skore dashboard that was then exported into [this HTML file](https://drive.google.com/file/d/1wPUTWBov6lWVivnbkLyhzUis3aQJsSjV/view?usp=share_link).

 Initialize and use a Store as follows:
 ```python